Yehuda Bauer: Biography

 Yehuda Bauer was born in Prague, Czechoslovakia on 6 April 1926.
 He was fluent in Czech, Slovak and German.
 Bauer later learned Hebrew, Yiddish, English, French and Polish.
 His father had strong Zionist convictions and during the 1930s he tried to raise money to relocate his family to the British Mandate of Palestine.
 On the day Nazi Germany annexed Czechoslovakia, 15 March 1939, the family immigrated to Palestine by managing to get past Nazi officials on a train which slipped them over the border into Poland.
 From there they moved via Romania to Palestine.
 His father, an engineer, faced challenges in securing employment, while his mother supported the family by working as a seamstress.

 Bauer attended high school in Haifa and at sixteen, inspired by his history teacher, Rachel Krulik, he decided to dedicate himself to studying history.
 Upon completing high school, he joined the Palmach.
 He earned a scholarship to study history at Cardiff University but paused his education to serve in the 1948 Arab-Israeli War.
 He completed his bachelor's degree in 1948 and obtained a master's degree in 1950.

 After returning to Israel, he joined Kibbutz Shoval, a socialist collective in the Negev Desert, in 1952, and became actively involved in Mapam, a socialist junior partner of the dominant Labour Party (Mapai).
 He received his doctorate from Hebrew University in 1960, and the following year, he became a professor at the university’s Institute of Contemporary Jewry, where he served for 34 years.
 He was a visiting professor at Brandeis University, Yale University, Richard Stockton College, and Clark University.

 In 1995, Bauer left his position at Hebrew University to direct the International Institute for Holocaust Research at Yad Vashem, Israel’s official Holocaust memorial.
 Although he resigned from his position as director in 2000, he continued to serve as an academic adviser until his death.
 Even shortly before, he upheld a regular lecture schedule, both in person and remotely, often addressing diverse global audiences in various languages on different days.
 Bauer was the founding editor of the journal Holocaust and Genocide Studies, and served on the editorial board of the Encyclopaedia of the Holocaust, published by Yad Vashem in 1990.

 Bauer was awarded the Israel Prize, the nation's highest cultural honor, in 1998.

 Bauer's first marriage was to Shula Bauer, which ended in divorce.
 In 1993, he married Ilana Meroz, who died in 2011.
-He had two daughters, including one named Danit Cohen, as well as three stepsons: Gal, Eyel, and Ran.
+He had two daughters, Anat Tsach and Danit Cohen, as well as three stepsons: Gal, Eyel, and Ran.
 He also had six grandchildren and six great-grandchildren.

 Bauer died in Jerusalem on 18 October 2024, at the age of 98.